-Here are some facts: Women live longer than men.
-They have stronger immune systems.
-They're better at fighting cancer and surviving famine, and even see the world in a wider variety of colours.
-They are simply stronger than men at every stage of life.
-Why is this?
+From birth, genetic females are better at fighting viruses, infections and cancer.
+They do better at surviving epidemics and famines.
+They live longer, and even see the world in a wider variety of colours.
+These are the facts; they are simply stronger than men at every stage of life.
+Why?
 And why are we taught the opposite?

 This book provides the crucial scientific reasoning behind why it is essential to include males and females, both in people and animals, in order to get accurate results in medical research.

 A compelling argument for the resilience seen in women.
 But the real genius is the poetic justice he metes out by highlighting the brilliant women who remain unsung heroes in these discoveries.